tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: should be able to get basic descriptions from Container and Creature classes
 		- TBD: need methods in class for this - reuse in Container & Creature examine
 	- TBD: for look, don't show container contents as 'nothing' if the container is_empty() ??
+	- TBD: refactor active_gs.map
+		- gs will have map as an attribute
+		- subclass map_dict
+		- use __getattr__ and __setattr__ methods to make dict accessible as obj
+		- instantiate in start_up() and save in pickle in case map someday changes during game (fun idea)
+		- methods:
+			- next room
+			- use dict keys to search for item in game world (see score() )
+			- return room burt is in
 	- IDEA: element_lst refers to the first-pass list of obj available in the room (i.e. not including those obj in containers or creatures)
 		- is node_lst a better term?
 		- Yes!! node_lvl is the key... imagine an inverted tree... node_0 is at top (say room), node_1 are immedaite contents of node_0, and node_2 = the contents of node_1